 Long Range Plan

-In an attempt to meet the transportation needs of the community the LACRPC has developed and continues to update the 2040 Long Range Transportation Plan.
-The 2040 Long Range Transportation Plan is a strategy of capital improvement programming developed to guide the effective investment of public funds in transportation facilities.
-The Plan provides the framework from which the area’s short range Transportation Improvement Program (TIP) is developed.
+In an attempt to meet the community’s transportation needs, the LACRPC has developed and continues to update the 2045 Long Range Transportation Plan.
+The 2045 Long Range Transportation Plan is a strategy of capital improvement programming developed to guide the effective investment of public funds in transportation facilities.
+The Plan provides the framework from which the area’s short-range Transportation Improvement Program (TIP) is developed.

 Transportation Improvement Program